 Osamu Masuko, who was reappointed chairman, promised to strengthen governance and transparency and monitor wrongdoing.
 More outsiders will check executive appointments and compensation, he said.

 Nissan shareholders held an extraordinary shareholders' meeting in April to oust Ghosn as chairman.
 He resigned from French alliance partner Renault SA.

-Nissan shareholders also approved the appointment of Renault Chairman Jean-Dominique Senard to replace Ghosn.
+The Mitsubishi shareholders also approved the appointment of Renault's chairman Jean-Dominique Senard to replace Ghosn.
 Renault owns 43% of Nissan.

 Nissan, based in the port city of Yokohama, is holding a general shareholders' meeting next week to approve other measures, including setting up committees to strengthen governance.

 Nissan said late Thursday two Renault executives will be on the committees.
-Renault earlier said it would abstain in that vote, and the greater representation promised on the committees may help with gaining Renault's approval.
+Renault earlier said it would abstain in that vote, and the greater representation promised on the committees may gain Renault's approval.